jzw2/rust-capr/docs/main.typ

 ) <silentk>

 A partial reason is because of the effects of sound change.
 English spelling often reflects earlier stage of the language, where things were pronounced differently.
-The spoken language changed, but the written language had failed to update to the newer pronunciattion.
+The spoken language changed, but the written language had failed to update to the newer pronunciation.

 This evidence is further supported when we look at some words from German, which happen to have similar meanings, shown in @silentkgerman.
 In the German words, the \<k\> is pronounced, unlike in English.